cybertraining-dsc/fa20-523-307/project/project.md

 **Figure 3:** Caption missing

+## The Impeachment of President Trump

+## The Dakota Access and Keystone XL pipelines approval

+## The Government Shutdown

 ## Outline of plan

 In the next seven weeks, these are the tasks that need to be accomplished.